The Commons Voice

 EC warns TMC: No violence, booth capture in Bengal polls

-• With deleted voters exceeding winning margins in over 140 constituencies, the matter has reached the courts, while the ECI insists the process was transparent and judicially supervised.
+The deleted voters exceed the winning margins in over 140 constituencies, leading to a court case against the ECI.
+The TMC has filed a petition in the Calcutta High Court, challenging the removal of the names.
+The ECI, however, maintains that the process was transparent and judicially supervised.

 ← Previous ArticleIndian Football’s "Mini-World Cup" Miracle: Minerva Academy Dismantles Liverpool 6-0 in SpainNext Article →Escalating Israeli Strikes Kill Hundreds in Lebanon, Straining Fragile US-Iran Truce